Self-Esteem & Emotional Development

 Almost by definition, any child or young person in the Care system will have experienced many of these causes and most LAC's "tick" just about every box for having a low self-esteem.

-Residential Care companies and staff, as well as foster carers, put enormous amounts of time, effort and money into encouraging their young people to put these behaviours behind them, yet rarely do they have any real, lasting success.
-The usual approach is for Care companies and foster carers to seek to motivate their young people without first creating a mindset within the young person that says, "I am worth making an effort for."
+Care companies and staff, residential and fostering, put enormous amounts of time, effort and money into encouraging their young people to put these behaviours behind them, yet too often they do not have any lasting success.
+The usual approach is for Care companies staff to seek to motivate their young people without first creating a mindset within the young person that says, "I am worth making an effort for."

 Residential Care company staff and foster carers who understand self-esteem and are equipped with strategies to help young people raise their self-esteem will see remarkable behaviour changes in their most challenging residents/foster children, as well as those who - whilst not particularly behaviourally challenging - are known to be seriously under-achieving.